GitTools/FakeRepository/Readme.md

-Used for testing GitHubReleaseManager.
+Used for testing GitReleaseManager.
 Really nothing to see here.